ryanmuska/Swift/README.md

   Technically written as `Array<Type>`, but the shorthand `[Type]` is preferred.

+  Arrays can be added together to create bigger arrays.

  * **EMPTY - EXPLICIT**

     Data type **_cannot_** be inferred - requires () parens